captv89/calc/README.md

-# Welcome to Buffalo!
+# Welcome to Simple Calculator Built with Buffalo!

-Thank you for choosing Buffalo for your web development needs.
+I chose Buffalo as prefered framework as it gives everything out of the box for newcomers like me.
+This is a simple Go (Golang) calculator with API.

 ## Starting the Application